-According to the World Health Organization (WHO), over 2 billion people live with a disability, 20% of whom live with great functional difficulties in their day-to-day lives.
-And among those 2 billion people in the world, as reported by U.S. Census Bureau, at least 40 million live in the United States.
+According to World Health Organization, around 15% of the world's population lives with some form of disability, 2-4% of whom live with significant functional difficulties in their day-to-day lives.
+And among this 15 percent, at least 61 million individuals live in the United States.

 While ¾ of Americans with disabilities use the Internet daily, this share rises to 87% among those who do not have a disability.
 That’s a significant difference, don’t you think?

-To decrease this gap, there regularly appear new features and tools that help improve the accessibility of online experience for the disabled.
+To decrease this gap, there regularly appear new features and tools that help improve the accessibility of online experiences for the disabled.
 One example is a search engine that helps those with disabilities find websites that are accessible to them.
 Just think of it.
 People with disabilities have to search for accessible websites so that they can reach resources on the Internet.
-This means they not only have a limited amount of resources, but they also have to add an additional step between the desire to find something and actually finding it.
+This means they not only have a limited amount of resources, but they also have to add a step between the desire to find something and finding it.

 Talking about websites, I should mention that there are various ground rules, such as the Web Content Accessibility Guidelines (WCAG), that govern the standards of web content accessibility.

 Unfortunately, they are frequently ignored.
-Take a look at these facts: WebAIM detected WCAG 2 failures on the vast majority of home pages (more than 98%), with the most common problem (86.3%) being websites that have low contrast.
-Even specific tech doesn’t help those with disabilities, as according to data from AbilityNet, the disabled can’t access 9 in 10 websites when using assistive technologies.
+Take a look at these facts: WebAIM detected WCAG 2 failures on the vast majority of home pages (more than 96%), with the most common problem (83.9%) being websites that have low contrast.
+Even specific tech doesn't help those with disabilities, as according to data from AbilityNet, the disabled can't access 9 in 10 websites when using assistive technology.

 Taking a broader perspective, just a few websites target disabled people.
-The study carried out by WebAIM in 2020 found that only 2% out of the best one million websites worldwide try to appeal to users with disabilities.
-It’s no surprise that the majority of web pages aren’t fully accessible for the disabled.
-These site owners are missing out on the 70% of disabled users who won’t tolerate the lack of a user-friendly interface.
+The study carried out by WebAIM found that only 3% out of the best one million websites worldwide try to appeal to users with disabilities.
+It's no surprise that the majority of web pages aren't fully accessible to the disabled.
+These site owners are missing out on the 70% of disabled users who won't tolerate the lack of a user-friendly interface.
 These users are abandoning unfriendly websites, which may increase the bounce rate and negatively affect organic ranking.

-So, having an accessible website works for both sides: users, obviously, have the possibility of getting information from the accessible site, while business owners avoid losing a great number of users.
+So, having an accessible website works for both sides: users have the possibility of getting information from the accessible site, while business owners avoid losing a great number of users.

-Although there is no WCAG analog for mobile applications, developers may still face legal problems because of inaccessible native apps.
+Although there is no WCAG analog for mobile applications, mobile app developers may still face legal problems because of inaccessible native apps.
+Since 2018, website and mobile app accessibility lawsuits have made up around a fifth of all ADA Title III filings in federal courts, which translates into over 10,000 lawsuits annually.
 The situation is going to escalate as mobile applications continue to gain popularity.

 “As app designers and developers, we have the great responsibility to include accessibility best practices by default in all that we do,” points out Scott Vinkle, Platform Accessibility Specialist at Shopify.

-I've already mentioned that creating an accessible website will help you reach a larger number of users; the same rule applies to mobile apps.
-People use their mobile devices every day.
-According to stats surrounding mobile traffic vs. desktop traffic in 2021, most internet traffic, 48.88%, comes from desktop devices, while 47.59% comes from smartphones.
-The difference is not very significant, so it’s crucially important to develop both accessible websites and mobile apps.
+I've already mentioned that digital accessibility will help you reach a larger number of users; the same rule applies to mobile accessibility.
+People use their smartphones every day.
+According to stats, most internet traffic, 58.99%, comes from mobile accounts, while the rest is generated by desktop devices.
+The difference is not very significant, so it's crucially important to develop both accessible websites and mobile apps.